 - 3. The applicant is responsible for all other state, federal and local permits. - 4.
-Option: Applicant undertakes permittee responsible mitigation
+Option: Applicant undertakes permittee responsible mitigation (PRM)

 The permittee may undertake the vernal pool(s) conservation triggered by her use of the Maine VP SAMP in place of paying the in lieu fee to the municipality.
-Before the Municipality issues the Vernal Pools permit, the permittee's mitigation project much be completed and approved by the 3rd party.
-Permittee responsible mitigation must meet all the same standards as vernal pools conservation undertaken by the 3rd party through the Maine VP SAMP including protection in perpetuity.
+The applicant pays for peer review of the proposed conservation project and submits the peer review to the Town and to the 3rd Party.
+The applicant receives confirmation from the 3rd Party that the 3rd party will accept the responsibility of managing the conservation project in perpetuity.
+Before the Municipality issues the Vernal Pools permit, the permittee's mitigation project must be completed, peer reviewed for conservation suitability, and accepted by the 3rd Party.
+Permittee responsible mitigation must meet all the same conservation suitability criteria and receive the same level of conservation protection as vernal pools conservation undertaken by the 3rd Party through the Maine VP SAMP including protection in perpetuity.